Who we are:

 Meet the TouchWood South West Team!

 Astrid has been working as a carpenter since 2000, when she bought a van and wanted to live in it.
-Since it was lacking a bed and cupboards she decided to learn how to do it herself and did an NVQ course at ‘Women’s Education in Building’ in London.
+Since it was lacking a bed and cupboards she decided to learn how to do it herself and did an NVQ Carpentry and Joinery Course at ‘Women’s Education in Building’ in London.
 She loved carpentry so much that she hasn’t stopped since.

 She has made most things wooden, from carving a spoon to building a timber framed house and everything in between.